Urban Cycling Techniques

 Whether running errands, commuting to work, or getting exercise, urban cyclists of all sorts will appreciate this course!
 We have designed Urban Cycling Techniques (UCT) to teach cyclists how to interact safely and positively with city traffic.
 This class is perfect for those who already know how to ride their bike, but want to gain mastery over the many situations that can arise while biking in the urban and suburban environment.

-UCT consists of both on-the-bike and off-the-bike learning based on the League of American Bicyclists Smart Cycling curriculum
+UCT is based on the League of American Bicyclists Smart Cycling curriculum

 Learn how to: